azzavour/agentic-architect-challenge/README.md

 guardrail agent checks for critical issues and contact history before anything else runs; only non-critical emails proceed to classification and RAG-grounded drafting; every draft goes through human review before sending.

-## Notes

-During development I initially built this against the Anthropic API, then switched to the Gemini API for its free tier.
-While testing, I hit the free tier's daily request quota partway through — the scraper's retry-with-backoff logic handled the transient rate limit correctly, though the daily cap required waiting for reset.
-This is discussed further in `architecture.pdf` under Failure Handling.